 A faulty brake light switch can cause many problems.
-If a switch is bad, the brake lights won't operate and the transmission shifter will not come out of "Park" position.
+If the switch is bad, the brake lights won't operate and the transmission shifter will not come out of the "Park" position.

 In cars with a push-button start system, a faulty brake light switch can cause the vehicle not to start.

-Often, a brake light switch might be sticking and work intermittently.
+Often, the brake light switch could be sticking and work intermittently.
 This can cause the Check Engine or ABS system warning light to come on on the dash.
 In some cases, brake lights may stay on all the time, or come on randomly, without pressing the brake pedal.